Brown-University-Library/u2/README.md

 ## Dependencies

 The image comparison functionality is by https://github.com/cloudfour/image-compare.
-The map is built with Leaflet.
+The map is built with [Leaflet](https://leafletjs.com) and a bunch of plugins.

 ## Custom shortcodes